sunnys1ngh/t3rraf0rm/README.md

 So lets see if we can deploy successfully from our local machine.
 To do this we run the ‘Terraform apply‘ command.
 This will take a couple of minutes to run through, but at the end you should find you have all the resources in the resource group as we expected!

+So now we know that our Terraform code is working that is perfect.
+However, when we ran the Terraform Apply, a few new files were created in our local folder:

+pay close attention to the ‘terraform.tfstate’ file.
+This file is where all the current configuration, that has been deployed into your subscription.
+This is the file that is used to compare any differences in your Terraform code and your main.tf file….. so the point here is, that currently, I would have to use my local PC all the time in order to deploy changes to our environment.
+This is fine if I have a small environment that is personal to me, or just for testing, but if I want to collaborate, or in fact use a service like Azure DevOps Pipelines to run my commands, I really need to store this state file in a location that is available to all, as well as securely store the credentials and update my Terraform code appropriately!

+That’s what we are going to look at in the next section.
+So we can use the ‘Terraform DESTROY‘ command to remove all the infrastructure from our subscription, so we can look at moving our state file to a centralised area.

+Terraform Code to deploy Azure Infrastructure with a shared state file.

+The next step in this process is to separate the Terraform State file off into a centralised location such as an Azure Storage account.

+This brings with it a few points we should be aware off.

+The storage account needs to be created before Terraform code is applied (we will use a bash script for this as a one off activity)
+Terraform accesses this Storage account via a Shared Secret key.
+This needs to be protected and not held in a script or certainly not stored in a Git Repository, we will explore options for storing this Key.